 Yes.
 Holidays for the entire Fellowship batch are scheduled to fit in with the school calendar.
 There is a break of approximately 1 week scheduled to coincide with Diwali and another 1 week break during the school summer holidays.
 Because almost all activities during the 2-year program are group activities, Fellows are discouraged from taking breaks apart from those which are scheduled for the group as a whole.

 There is no bond and one has the freedom to leave.
 However, Fellowship is a commitment and is meant for those who are serious about making an impact.
 We want serious people who see value in these two years and wonâ€™t drop out prematurely due to family pressure, marriage plans, and fancy pay package of their friends or a university education.
 The Fellowship has its own assessment system.
 A fellow will be evaluated based on his/her participation, engagement and outcome achieved through the process.
 Sometimes the organization also asks some fellows to leave if they fail to show progress and meet up to the expectations of the Fellowship.
 A warning and certain time frame to bounce back and show progress is usually given to them.

 Additionally, refer to Answer 8 about stipend payment.

-No. GFP is a residential programme.
-Since the programme is all about developing competencies so staying in office accommodation and sharing knowledge with other fellows is necessary.
+No. Gandhi Fellowship is a residential program.
+Since the fellowship is all about developing professional competencies, staying in office accommodation and sharing knowledge with other fellows is necessary.

-You will be supported via 'Social Incubation & Enterprises Program'.
-This program supports aspiring social entrepreneurs through special idea incubation, business mentor-ship and start-up funding support up to Rs 20 lakh after Fellowship graduation.
+You will be supported via the 'Social Incubation & Enterprises Program'.
+This program supports aspiring social entrepreneurs through special idea incubation, business mentor-ship and start-up funding support up to Rs.
+20 lakh after completion of fellowship.